andrewyeung/hackernews/README.md

 ## About The Project
 <a href="https://elated-ptolemy-6817eb.netlify.app/">View Demo on Netlify!</a>

 * This is a clone of hacker news using React.js.
+Data from Hacker News API is fetched with Fetch API in JS.
 * The homepage would be the top stories currently from Hacker News.
 * Most titles from the stories are links to another website.
 * Users' names could be clicked on and redirected to the user info with his or her posts shown.